An algorithmic framework for the optimization of deep neural networks architectures and hyperparameters: Introduction

-\item The validation of the algorithmic framework on popular time series forecasting benchmarks \citep{godahewa2021monash}.
-We outperformed 13 statistical and machine learning models on 24 out of 40 datasets, proving the efficiency and robustness of our framework. \end{itemize}
+\item The validation of the algorithmic framework on a popular time series forecasting benchmark \citep{godahewa2021monash}.
+We compare ourselves with 15 handcrafted statistical and machine learning models \citep{godahewa2021monash} as well as 6 AutoML frameworks on 27 datasets \citep{shchur2023autogluon}.
+We show that DRAGON outperforms the 21 models from this baseline on 11 out of 27 datasets.
+The only competitive model is the AutoML framework AutoGluon \citep{shchur2023autogluon}, which outperforms the baseline on 10 out of 27 datasets and was beaten by DRAGON on 14 out of 27 datasets. \end{itemize}

-The paper is organized as follows: we review section \ref{part 2}, the literature on deep learning models for time series forecasting and AutoML.
-Section \ref{part 3} defines our search space.
-Section \ref{part 4} presents our neighbourhoods and variation operators within evolutionary algorithms.
-Section \ref{part5} details our experimental results obtained on popular time series forecasting benchmarks.
-Finally, section \ref{part 6} gives a conclusion and introduces further research opportunities.
+The paper is organized as follows: we review section~\ref{part 2}, the literature on deep learning models for time series forecasting and AutoML.
+Section~\ref{part 3} defines our search space.
+Section~\ref{part 4} presents our neighbourhoods and variation operators within the evolutionary algorithm.
+Section~\ref{part5} details our experimental results obtained on a popular time series forecasting benchmark.
+Finally, Section~\ref{part 6} gives a conclusion and introduces further research opportunities.